IzzyBrand/arc/brainstorm.md

  	* Have **Identity** be a program and let it implicitly run between every pair of primtives
  	* With **Identity**, this operation could be adding, replacing, or deleting
+ * Find a program that generates each grid from scratch (regardless of the mapping)
+ 	* Then reason about mapping between programs instead of between grids

 ### Features